 - 1-4 heads of garlic this depends on the size of your honey jar of course

-- 1 jar raw Manuka honey
+- 1 jar raw honey (Manuka would be ideal)

-Pour the honey out into a sterilised jug and set aside.
+- Pour the honey out into a sterilised jug and set aside.

-Enjoy a teaspoon/clove of fermented garlic honey daily.
+- Enjoy a teaspoon/clove of fermented garlic honey daily.